tolnabert/solar-watch/README.md

 ## About The Project

 Solar Watch is a web application designed to provide sunrise and sunset information for various cities.
-This project encompasses a backend developed with Java Spring Boot and a frontend built with React and JavaScript.
+This project encompasses a backend developed with Java Spring Boot 3 and a frontend built with React and JavaScript.ű
+During the development I used Trello to track my ideas and plan my sprints:

 - [Trello for the project](https://trello.com/b/GluZg8SJ/solar-watch-si-project)

-Completed as part of the final module of my course, this project was developed during the self-directed weeks.
-It offers users the ability to register, log in, and obtain solar timings for any city by integrating with two external APIs:
+This project was completed as part of the final module of my course, during the self-directed weeks.
+It offers users the ability to register, login, and obtain solar timings for any city by integrating with two external APIs:

 - [OpenWeatherMap Geocoding API](https://openweathermap.org/api/geocoding-api)
 - [Sunrise-Sunset API](https://sunrise-sunset.org/api)

 By leveraging these APIs, Solar Watch delivers comprehensive solar information for specified locations.
 The application also includes secure endpoints reserved for admin users.
-Admins have the capability to add solar data not provided by external sources and review all stored solar information requests in the database.
+Admins have the capability to add solar data not provided by external sources and review all stored solar information requests in the my database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>